BZ85/CUDA-Raytracing-public-repository-/README.md

-# CSCI596-CUDA-Raytracing
+CUDA-GPU-Raytracing
-## Xinjie Zhu's final project of CSCI 596
+## Author: Xinjie Zhu

 ### What is ray tracing?
 Ray tracing is a computer graphics technique to create more realistic and beautiful images.